Viiuska/frontend_project_crocheting101/README.md

 Anytime-course: Software Development Skills: Front-End 2022-23

-The course beging with tasklist where I learned responsiviness, Sass, flexbox, navigation button and much more.
+The course begins with tasklist where I learned responsiviness, Sass, flexbox, navigation button and much more.
 You can find the result from gitHub: https://github.com/Viiuska/Frontend_part_1 and view it from https://viiuska.github.io/Frontend_part_1

 In this course, the course project had to meet 4 criteria